kalong-habit/Tech-Stack/README.md

 # Tech Stack :flags: <br>

-This page contains a collection of software that I have used to support my work and projects so far.<br><br>
+This page contains a collection of software that I have used to support my works and projects so far.<br><br>